rwang14/implant/README.md

-# implant: An R package for the high-throughput phenotypcial pipeline for image processing and funcitonal growth curve analysis
+# implant:  A high-throughput phenotyping pipeline for image processing and funcitonal growth curve analysis
-Download the package:
+Download the R package:
 devtools::install_github("rwang14/implant")

 On Github, you can: